-"Adaptation action area" or "adaptation area" is an optional comprehensive plan designation for areas that experience coastal flooding and are vulnerable to the related impacts of rising sea levels for the purpose of prioritizing funding for infrastructure needs and adaptation planning.
-Local governments that adopt an adaptation action area may consider policies within the coastal management element to improve resilience to coastal flooding.
+"Adaptation action area" or "adaptation area" is an optional comprehensive plan designation for areas that experience coastal flooding due to extreme high tides and storm surge and are vulnerable to the related impacts of rising sea levels for the purpose of prioritizing funding for infrastructure needs and adaptation planning.
+Local governments that adopt an adaptation action area may consider policies within the coastal management element to improve resilience to coastal flooding resulting from high-tide events, storm surge, flash floods, stormwater runoff, and related impacts of sea-level rise.
 Criteria for the adaptation action area may include:

 - Areas below, at, or near mean higher high water

 - Areas which have a hydrological connection to coastal waters

 - Areas designated as evacuation zones for storm surge

 For more information, see the Adaptation Planning in Florida handout.

 Impacts of Rising Sea Levels

 Communities that are subject to sea level rise may experience an increase in coastal vulnerability.
 Impacts to communities may include: